khulnasoft/tradescope/docs/data-download.md

 !!!
 Tip "Downloading all data for one quote currency"
     Often, you'll want to download data for all pairs of a specific quote-currency.
 In such cases, you can use the following shorthand:
-    `tradescope download-data --exchange binance --pairs .*/USDT <...>`.
+    `freqtrade download-data --exchange binance --pairs .*/USDT <...>`.
 The provided "pairs" string will be expanded to contain all active pairs on the exchange.
     To also download data for inactive (delisted) pairs, add `--include-inactive-pairs` to the command.

 !!!
 Note "Startup period"